JosiahOnline/project1/_posts/2017-6-23-How_To_Buy_Domain_Name.md

 <h3><strong>Step 2: Check the price</strong></h3>

-Each of the web hosting providers above have their own pricing strategies for Domain Name.
-Normally they will give discount when you purchase domain name with them during the 1st Year.
-Subsequently the second and third year will be back to normal rate.
-However do compare and check out the price.
+Each of the web hosting providers above has their own pricing strategies for the Domain Name.
+Normally they will give discounts when you purchase a domain name with them during the 1st Year.
+Subsequently the second and third year will be back to normal rates.
+However, do compare and check out the price.
 You may be surprised with some offering FREE Domain Name for 1st Year when you purchase web hosting services with them.

 <h3><strong>Step 3: Check the Domain Name Extension</strong></h3>

 For example www.onlinebah.com, .com is the domain name extension.
 You may want to check as different web hosting companies provide different domain name extension.
 Prices may vary and it depends on the popularity of the domain name extension and your countries.
-Normally .com, .org, .net, .biz, .info, .co are available for most web hosting companies.
-However do understand these extensions and choose wisely as they offer different meanings.
+Normally.Com, .Org, .Net, .Biz, .Info, .Co are available for most web hosting companies.
+However, do understand these extensions and choose wisely as they offer different meanings.
 Below is the list of their respective meaning.
 <strong>1.com</strong> - represents the word "commercial," and is the most widely used extension in the world.
 Most businesses prefer a .com domain name because it is a highly recognized symbol for having a business presence on the Internet.
 <strong>2.net</strong> - represents the word "network," and is most commonly used by Internet service providers, Web-hosting companies or other businesses that are directly involved in the infrastructure of the Internet.
 Additionally, some businesses choose domain names with a .net extension for their intranet Websites.
 <strong>3.org</strong> - represents the word "organization," and is primarily used by non-profits groups or trade associations.